Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/02-full-elements/page-02.md

 `<h1>` defines the most important heading. `<h6>` defines the least important heading.

-`<h1>` headings are considered to be _main headings_, while `<h2>` headings are usually considered _sub-headings_ and so forth, through `<h6>`.
+`<h1>` headings typically are the _main headings_, while `<h2>` headings are usually considered _sub-headings_ and so forth, through `<h6>`.

-<span class="label label-info">Note</span> By default, browsers will display headings with decreasing font size, although headings should instead be explicitly styled using CSS rules and definitions.
-This prevents any un-expected rendering of the web document content.
+<span class="label label-info">Note</span> By default, browsers will display headings with decreasing font size, although later, we will style headings explicitly using CSS rules and definitions.
+CSS styling prevents any un-expected rendering of the web document content.

 <div class="external-embed">